Selection

 Race Day chic

-Ladies in the public enclosure would enjoy themselves during the Cup aftermath
+Ladies in the public enclosure did enjoy themselves during the Cup aftermath

 Remarks